NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/getting-started(v2).md

 ## Overview

 In this lab, you will gain a comprehensive understanding of Azure's advanced data handling and analysis tools.
-You'll explore how to utilize Azure OpenAI Large Language Models (LLM) and Azure Cognitive Search to make your data searchable.
+You'll explore how to utilize Azure OpenAI Large Language Models (LLM) and Azure AI Search to make your data searchable.
 Additionally, you'll delve into creating custom models with Azure Form Recognizer, learning how to extract and analyze specific data from business forms and documents.
 This lab will showcase the potential of these technologies to build intelligent systems tailored to your business needs, enhancing productivity and delivering hyper-personalized experiences.

 ## Objective

-- **Create and Deploy a Form Recognizer Custom Model**: This hands on lab aims to create a Form Recognizer resource, train data, build a custom model pipeline in BPA, and configure Azure Cognitive Search which will streamline document data extraction and enhance efficient information retrieval.
+- **Create and Deploy a Form Recognizer Custom Model**: This hands on lab aims to create a Form Recognizer resource, train data, build a custom model pipeline in BPA, and configure Azure AI Search which will streamline document data extraction and enhance efficient information retrieval.

 - **Use Azure OpenAI with your own data**: This hands-on lab will guide you through navigating the Azure OpenAI Playground, uploading your own data, and interacting with ChatGPT LLM to customize responses and gain insights from your data.